bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="column.auto-increment-must-integer">Use integer for auto-increment columns</h3>

-The auto-increment column must integer in MySQL.
+The auto-increment column must be integer.

 #### How the rule works